Wallace H. Clark Jr.

 Wallace H. Clark Jr. (May 16, 1924 - November 28, 1997) was an American dermatologist and pathologist.
 He is best known for devising the "Clark's level", or Clark Level, system for classifying the seriousness of a melanoma skin cancer based on its microscopic appearance.

 Early life and education

-Clark was born and raised in LaGrange, Georgia the son of a country doctor.
-After graduating from The Citadel he attended Tulane University, where he received a bachelor's degree in 1944 and an M.D. degree in 1947.
+Clark was born and raised in LaGrange, Georgia, as the son of the country doctor Wallace H. Clark Sr. (1889–1955) and Sue B. Clark (née Vaughan, 1897–1975).
+After graduating from The Citadel, he attended Tulane University, where he received a bachelor's degree in 1944 and an M.D. degree in 1947.

 Career

 He stayed at Tulane as a faculty member until 1962.
 He was an assistant professor of pathology and chair of the department of dermatopathology at Harvard University and Massachusetts General Hospital from 1962 until 1969.
 He then moved to Temple University, where he was a professor of pathology until 1978, including four years as chair of the department.
 From 1978 until his retirement in 1991 he was on the faculty of the University of Pennsylvania School of Medicine as a professor of dermatology and pathology; he also founded and chaired the university's Pigmented Lesion Clinic.
 Post-retirement he became a visiting professor of pathology at Harvard.
 He conducted research, primarily at Beth Israel Hospital, until just a few days before his death in November 1997.